Mechanistic study of mixed lithium halides solid state electrolytes: Conclusions

 A similar interplay between molar volume and local structure is seen when considering homovalent substitution of the metal ion.
-The trends of $\sigma$ for \ce{Li3InCl_{6x}Br_{6(1-x)}} are analogous to those seen in the Y compound, while the mixed In/Y compounds show large composition dependence of $\sigma$ at constant volume, but much weaker variability when simulating at the equilibrium density for each composition.
+The trends of $\sigma$ for Li$_3$InCl$_{6x}$Br$_{6(1-x)}$ are analogous to those seen in the Y compound, while the mixed In/Y compounds show a large composition dependence of $\sigma$ at constant volume, but much weaker variability when simulating at the equilibrium density for each composition.
+Extending the analysis to a more diverse collection of binary B-site alloys shows that metal substitution generally has a comparatively moderate effect on Li$^+$ conductivity, while it can substantially affect the relative stability of the P$\bar{3}$m1 and C2/m polymorphs.
+In the Sb–Y series, for instance, adding Y stabilizes the \pthreem{} polymorph, so that the 50\% composition becomes the best-performing stable conductor even though $\sigma$ itself is highest for pure Sb.
+This suggests that B-site alloying can be used to tune phase stability, electrochemical stability, redox chemistry, and materials cost, without necessarily compromising bulk Li-ion transport.
 Although there is a significant quantitative discrepancy between simulations and experiments, which can likely be attributed to a combination of errors in the reference DFT method and limitations in estimating conductivity for an ideal crystalline bulk, our simulations suggest several design principles.
 First, the 1:1 halide composition seems to yield high values of $\sigma$ across different polymorphs and metal compositions.
 Second, the molar volume and the metal-halide distances are important structural parameters that can be determined in the pure compounds and used as guides to test new alloys.
-Further exploration of the possible metals substitutions might provide additional insights, although the limited quantitative accuracy against the experimental conductivity makes it desirable to also investigate the use of better electronic-structure references, to facilitate predictive computational design of halide-based solid-state electrolytes.
+Third, the weak-to-moderate sensitivity of conductivity to many B-site substitutions indicates that metal alloying is a viable strategy to optimise properties other than transport, such as polymorph stability and electrochemical compatibility, while retaining favourable Li$^+$ mobility.
+More broadly, this study highlights the value of universal machine-learning potentials: even when their quantitative accuracy is limited, their qualitatively correct trends can guide materials design across chemical spaces that would be difficult to explore exhaustively with dedicated models, not to mention computationally prohibitive first-principles simulations.

+We thank A. Mazitov and F. Bigi for helpful discussions about the use of PET-MAD and its fine-tuning strategies.
+DT thanks Manuel Dillenz for insightful comments on a first draft of the manuscript.
+DT and MC acknowledge support from a Sinergia grant of the Swiss National Science Foundation (grant ID CRSII5\_202296).
+MC acknowledges support from the European Research Council (ERC) under the research and innovation program (Grant Agreement No. 101001890-FIAMMA) and the NCCR MARVEL, funded by the Swiss National Science Foundation (SNSF, grant number 205602).
+This work was supported by grants from the Swiss National Supercomputing Centre (CSCS) under the projects s1243, s1219, lp26, and lp95.